Instagram Facebook Youtube linkedin

 1. To prepare engineering professionals, recognized for the quality and significance of their knowledge, research and service.

-2. To provide widely recognized leadership in the improvement of Computer science and engineering, through innovation.
+2. To provide widely recognized leadership in the improvement of Mechanical engineering, through innovation.

 3. Enhance the commitment of faculty, staff, and students to the centrality of diversity, social justice, and democratic citizenship.

-4. To help the students to excel in the field of Computer science through academic excellence and integrity and outstanding teaching.
+4. To help the students to excel in the field of Mechanical Engineering through academic excellence and integrity and outstanding teaching.

 VISION & MISSION